-Man, I’m really gonna miss everyone here allot.
+Man, I’m really going to miss everyone here a lot.

 As I’m sidetracked digging in my bag for my brush, I hear a commotion coming up behind me.

-I turn around and Jevin is leading a train of singers carrying a delicious chocolate-chocolate personal birthday cake from Safeway.
+I turn around, and Jevin leads a train of singers carrying a delicious chocolate-chocolate personal birthday cake from Safeway.
 Mmmm.
 My favourite!

 Following Jevin is Robbie, Arelia, Kaya, Tally, Evini, Kaydie and Celeste, all singing happy birthday to me!

-I don’t know what to say, I’m certain my face is beat red at this time.
+I don’t know what to say; I’m sure my face is beet red at this time.

 Me: Wow, thank you so much, all of you!

-These people genuinely care about me, I feel awful leaving them.
-But I find myself at a crossroad and I’ve made my decision.
+These people genuinely care about me; I feel awful leaving them.
+But I find myself at a crossroads, and I’ve made my decision.